nexcess/nexcess-api-docs/CloudAccount.md

 ## Delete a Backup

 The `cloud-account` endpoint can be used to delete backups created either via the API or the UI.
+Use the DELETE verb and on the url pass in the `cloud_id` along with the url encoded name of the backup file.

 __Example 21__
 ```shell